SolidWallOfCode/http-replay/README.md

 scons -j8 --with-ssl=/path/to/openssl --with-nghttp2=/path/to/nghttp2 --use-env --cfg=release http-replay
 ```

-This will build `replay-client` `replay-server` in `bin/`.
+This will build `replay-client` `replay-server` in the `bin/` directory at the root of the repository.

 ### Running the Tests

-Verify Proxy ships with a suite of [https://bitbucket.org/autestsuite/reusable-gold-testing-system/src/master/](AuTests).
+Verify Proxy ships with a suite of [AuTests](https://bitbucket.org/autestsuite/reusable-gold-testing-system/src/master/).
 To run them:

 ```
 cd test/autests